USGS-EROS/lcmap-blackmagic/README.rst

 ================
 lcmap-blackmagic
 ================
-HTTP server that saves land change segment, trained classifiers & land cover probabilities to Apache Cassandra
+HTTP server that saves land change segment, trained classifiers & land cover probabilities to S3/Ceph.

 What does it do?